I was so tired every day. Just done. Unless I had a nap, there was nothing else to give that day. Was this how life was going to be?

 everyone needed to know

-I saw how understanding these competing messages from my brain transformed the way I ate, but it also transformed my work, my relationships, and how I interacted with myself.
+It transformed the way we ate, but it also transformed careers, relationships, and how we interacted with ourselves.

 being a normal eater